khkwang/MiniProjects/README.md

 MiniProjects
 ============

-Reposity of collection of mini projects
+Repository of collection of mini projects